Octavius-Dante/Arthelais/ex_33/Readme.md

 The file will be blank by default we need to define the configuration as shown below

-"source" : "^/sap/opu/odata/" - this redirects any url call to odata service in the destination maintained in BTP
+"source" : "^/sap/opu/odata/" - this redirects any url call to OData service in the destination maintained in BTP

 </br>
 <img src="./files/ui5e33-11.png" >